tianderturpijn/Azure-Security-Center/Labs/01 - Automation/Readme.md

 #### 7 - Deploy the ASC advanced ARM Template
 Now that you have created a workspace, we are going to deploy an ARM template which will configure a number of settings and you will connect ASC with the workspace we have created in the previous step.<br>
-1. Switch to the PowerShell session where you are logged into Azure, with the correct subscription selected and enter the following:
+1. Switch to the PowerShell session where you are logged into Azure, with the correct subscription selected and copy & paste the following:
 ```powershell
 New-AzureRmDeployment -TemplateFile 'https://raw.githubusercontent.com/tianderturpijn/Azure-Security-Center/master/Labs/01%20-%20Automation/Files/configureAscAdvanced.json' `
 -name 'AscAdvancedDeployment' -Location '<yourLocation>' -autoProvisioning 'On' -workspaceName '<yourWorkspaceName>' `